The Result Monad

 Rounding up

 Hopefully walking through the problem we were having and explaining the solution step-by-step has helped you understand what on earth a Result Monad really is, and how simple they can make your workflow.
 Obviously we’ve sung the praises of kotlin-result here, but there’s plenty of other options out in the wild including the absolutely amazing Arrow project.
-Whilst we decided that we didn’t quite need all of many operators and classes that Arrow provides, I highly recommend reading through their documentation if this has piqued your interest - they explain core functional concepts very well: far beyond what I’ve breezed through today.
+Whilst we decided that we didn’t quite need all of the many operators and classes that Arrow provides, I highly recommend reading through their documentation if this has piqued your interest - they explain core functional concepts very well: far beyond what I’ve breezed through today.

 I’d also recommend that you attempt to build such an API yourself as an exercise.
 It’ll get you super comfortable with generics and really cement the concepts laid out here in your mind.